SL18: Operation

-At the moment, SL18 trams have begun operating on routes 17 and 18.
+At the moment, SL18 trams are operating on routes 13, 17, 18 and 19 (as of 2025).
 However, they have not completely replaced the SL95 on those routes, but instead at the moment, supplement alongside them.
 Therefore, they currently serve the Ullevål Hageby Line, the Grünerløkka–Torshov Line and the Sinsen Line.
 During the trial period in early 2022, the SL18 ran on sections of Line 13 (such as the Skøyen Line, the Bjørvika Line and the Ekeberg Line.)
 There was also a short trial period on Line 12 and 19 in June 2022.
+A few have also been set up on line 19 between Ljabru and Majorstuen.

 Line 17 and 18 need a minimum of 19 trams to operate during the day, in order to maintain a 10-minute frequency.
 After this has been achieved, there are plans to start phasing them in on Line 12 and 19.
 According to City Councilor Raymond Johansen, the trams should be serving the city of Oslo for at least 25 or more years.
+The first days of service were inconvenient for riders as the SL18 had Spanish announcements, due to delays with bringing out the announcements in the local language of Norway.
+That's despite that written announcements on LED displays are in Norwegian.
+Vocal announcements on all trains now (as of 2024) play in local Norwegian language.